 CADENCE (the big number on the left)

 Cadence is how fast the pedals are turning.
-It’s not a measurement of how fast the wheel is turning (which is irrelevant.)
+It’s not a measurement of how fast the flywheel is turning (which is irrelevant.)
 A cadence of 90 rpm means that you’re turning the crank in a full 360° circle 90 times in one minute.
-Cadence in Peloton classes will never go over 120 (their lawyers don’t want you tipping over the bike!) or under 50 or so.
-(As an aside, in real world biking my cadence rarely tops 120rpm)
+Cadence in Peloton classes will never go over 120 (their lawyers don’t want you tipping over the bike!) or below 50 or so.
+(As an aside, it’s extremely uncommon to exceed 120rpm riding out in the real world.)

 OUTPUT (the big number in the center)